VIEWS OF CREATION

 Does Genesis 1 describe a 144-hour creation?
 Or when we examine the text, are other interpretations possible and preferable?
 And when we carefully study the Bible as a whole, should we conclude that the universe is young, or old, or that neither view is clearly taught?

-This section, which describes different interpretations of Genesis — as chronological history (day-age, consecutive 24-hour days, nonconsecutive days, days of proclamation, or restoration after a gap), nonchronological history (in a logical framework), and/or only theology (using ancient near-east cosmology) — is in a separate page, CREATIONIST INTERPRETATIONS OF GENESIS 1.
+This section — which describes interpretations of Genesis as chronological history (day-age, consecutive days, nonconsecutive days, days of proclamation, or restoration after a gap) or nonchronological history (in a logical framework), and also asks whether descriptions in Genesis use cultural concepts from the Ancient Near East — is in a separate page, CREATIONIST INTERPRETATIONS OF GENESIS 1.

-Among those who think young-earth theology is essential, the two strongest claims are that a young-earth history is clearly stated in Genesis 1, and death before sin is theologically unacceptable.
-For example, the section asking "is it wise to link the gospel with a young earth?" ends with Ken Ham emphasizing the need for a young-earth intepretation of Genesis, and his strongest claim is about death and sin: "The Bible is adamant that death, disease, and suffering came into the world as a result of sin. ...
+The section asking "is it wise to link the gospel with a young earth?" ends with Ken Ham emphasizing the need for a young-earth interpretation of Genesis, and his strongest claim is about death and sin: "The Bible is adamant that death, disease, and suffering came into the world as a result of sin. ...
 As soon as Christians allow for death, suffering, and disease before sin, then the whole foundations of the message of the Cross and the Atonement have been destroyed. ...
 The whole message of the Gospel falls apart if one allows millions of years for the creation of the world."

-Before human sin entered the world in Genesis 3, was there no death in nature?
-Or, due to sin, was the full supernatural death-protection provided by God in Eden — symbolized by the "tree of life"removed by God (in Genesis 3:22) so Adam and Eve would begin to perish, with natural processes temporarily allowing life while leading gradually to their death?
-If the earth is old, can the sinless life and sacrificial substitutionary death of Jesus be sufficient for salvation, to convert sin and death into grace and life?
+Before human sin entered the world in Genesis 3, was there no death of higher animals (soulish nephesh-creatures) in nature?
+Or was a full supernatural protection from death, provided by God in Eden — symbolized by "the tree of life"removed by God (in Genesis 3:22) due to sin, so Adam and Eve would begin to perish, with natural processes temporarily allowing life while gradually leading to death?
+If the earth is old, is the sinless life and sacrificial substitutionary death of Jesus (followed by His supernatural resurrection) sufficient for salvation, to convert sin and death into grace and life? (later, "the tree of life" is in heaven, in Revelation 2:7 & 22:14)

-Death before Sin? — John Morris says "no" and explains why "If death existed before Adam, then death is not the penalty for sin; ... life is not tied to Christ’s death and resurrection, and the Christian faith is all in vain."
+Death before Sin? — John Morris says "no" and explains why "If death existed before Adam, then death is not the penalty for sin.
+How, then, did Christ's death pay the penalty for our sin?
+If death is not tied to Adam's sin, then life is not tied to Christ's death and resurrection, and the Christian faith is all in vain."
 (2 k)

 TWO Histories of Death (young-earth Christian and old-earth atheistic) by Ken Ham (7 k)

-Theological Analysis of Selected Recent Creationist Assertions Concerning the Occurrence of Death Before Sin by Gary Emberger, concludes that "an old-earth position... is theologically compatible with accepted approaches to biblical interpretation."
+Theological Analysis of Young-Earth Assertions about Death Before Sin by Gary Emberger, concludes that "an old-earth position... is theologically compatible with accepted approaches to biblical interpretation."
 (37 k, PSCF)

 Why Were Dangerous Animals Created? by David Snoke, who looks at scripture and sees that "violent and dangerous creatures are affirmed as good creations of God in the Bible" and discusses "the biblical rationale for their creation."
 (40 k, PSCF)